yusufklncc/winisoutil/README.md

 - Windows 10 or Windows 11
 - PowerShell 5.1+
 - Administrator privileges to run
-- Internet connection (for the initial download)
+- Internet connection (for the initial download of the script)
+- **Windows ADK**: The [Windows Assessment and Deployment Kit (ADK)](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install) must be installed.
+  - During the ADK setup, you only need to select the **"Deployment Tools"** feature, which includes the necessary `oscdimg.exe` for creating the final ISO file.

 ---